wooldridge/twizzlers-ui/CONFIG.md

 ## Application Components

 Functionality in the views is achieved with React components in the `src/components` directory.
-Components are defined in the views with bracket and attribiute notation (similar to HTML), for example:
+Components are defined in the views with bracket and attribute notation (similar to HTML), for example:

 ```
 <Search data={saved} config={configDashboard} handleSearch={props.handleSearch} />